Skip to content

 This section demonstrates how Vue code is compiled into React code by VuReact, and outlines the currently supported APIs and syntax.

-Why “Semantic Mapping”
+Why “Semantic Comparison”

 • Internal implementations may evolve, and file structures or layering can change